MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-compliance-posture.md

   - Total data accessed by apps in the tenant through Graph API over the current month and previous three calendar months.
 (Currently includes emails, files, and chat and channel messages read and written by apps that access Microsoft 365 using Graph API)
   - Data usage over the current month and previous three calendar months, broken down by resource type.
 (Currently includes emails, files, and chat and channel messages read and written by apps that access Microsoft 365 using Graph API)

+- For apps that access data on Microsoft 365:

+  - The number of apps that have accessed data on SharePoint, OneDrive, Exchange Online, or Teams in the last 30 days

+- For sensitivity labels accessed:

+  - The number apps that have accessed content with sensitivity labels on SharePoint, OneDrive, Exchange Online or Teams in the last 30 days

   From this information, you can determine if there are anomalous spikes in data usage in your Microsoft 365 tenant.